yunussmsk/fatih-ceng-labs/102/2012-2/2.2/problems.md

 5. Define a 2D array.
 The arrays columns (1-31) show the days in a month, while the rows (1-12) show the months.
 This array should store the annual temperatures in Celcius degree.
-    a.
-Fill in this two-dimensional array for each month with random numbers in range [-10,+30].
+    * Fill in this two-dimensional array for each month with random numbers in range [-10,+30].
-    b.
-When the user enters the month as an integer, the monthly temperatures should be shown on the screen.
+    * When the user enters the month as an integer, the monthly temperatures should be shown on the screen.
-    c.
-Calculate and show each month's average temperature.
+    * Calculate and show each month's average temperature.
-    d.
-Show the month and day with lowest temperature.
+    * Show the month and day with lowest temperature.
-    e.
-Show the annual average temperature.
+    * Show the annual average temperature.